 If the gas supply is turned on and you are not getting any gas coming into the appliance, there are a number of things that could be wrong.
 Households that have a pay-as-you-go meter for gas should ensure that there is sufficient credit to allow the supply to work.
 If you have credit but no gas, check for error messages on the meter and then contact the energy supplier.

 The same checks apply to the electricity supply.
 If you have a payment meter, you’ll need to ensure that there is sufficient credit so the appliance can work properly.

-If your warm air heater is not working, then you may simply need to turn up the room thermostat.
-Make sure you have set the temperature high enough for the heater to go on.
+If your heater is not working, then you may simply need to turn up the room thermostat.
+Make sure you have set the temperature high enough for the heater to come on.
 If you have set all the switches and thermostats correctly, and no fault codes are flashing on the display, the problem could be more complicated.
 This would be the right time to call for an engineer.Gas warm air heaters

 If you are not getting sufficient heat from a warm air heater, then check that the vents in each warm air appliance are open.
-The vents control the flow of warm air and may need to be opened fully to get the right amount of heat to the room.
+The vents control the flow of warm air and may need to be opened fully to get the right amount of heat into the room.